vassilischr/ekklisia/README.md

 This is my personal website in the Greek language.
-It can be accessed here: https://vassilischr.github.io/ekklisia/ It contains topics are from the Bible and books relating to important end-time events.
+It can be accessed here: https://vassilischr.github.io/ekklisia/ It contains topics from the Bible and books relating to important end-time events.